But people from around the world have found their way to this bump in the road in the Arkansas Delta long before Google Maps made it much easier.

 “I saw you on tour many times and remain your biggest fan.
 Rest in Peace my friend,” writes one visitor from Cardiff Wales.
 Other notes have been left by travelers from Finland, Japan, Germany and Australia.
 A couple from Belgium wrote that they had twice been to Arkansas to see where the Man in Black had called home.

-The people at ASU are devoted to the idea of creating an interpretive experience that showcases this one-of-a-kind economic initiative in a unique period of American history.
-But this knowledge comes as an extra little bonus to fans who come primarily because of their passion for the man who work black “for the poor and the beaten down, Livin’ in the hopeless, hungry side of town.”
+This knowledge is a bonus to fans who come primarily because of their passion for the man who work black “for the poor and the beaten down, Livin’ in the hopeless, hungry side of town.”